3 nights starting from

 Day 4: Romsey Abbey, St Philip’s at Cosham and Portsmouth’s two cathedrals.

 We start at Romsey Abbey, dating back to the 12th century, renowned for its rare rood and the tomb of Earl Mountbatten of Burma.
 Mike is then on very familiar territory as we visit his home church of St Philip’s, where his family are still largely involved and where he served as an altarboy and choirboy.
 Then to Portsmouth to see its Roman Catholic Cathedral of St John the Evangelist and Portsmouth Cathedral, also an integral part of Mike’s childhood and known as “The Cathedral of the Sea.”
-Return to the hotel at approximately 1600.
+Return to the hotel for approximately 1600.

 NB: Exact order of excursions may vary according to local conditions and tour manager's discretion.